NamesAreAPain/CEST-LA-vie/README.md

 python ErrorPlusSigFig.py \[ExperimentData.csv]

+The program will ask for the Systematic Error type.
+Just select one of the keys to the dictionary it prints before hand.
+If you need to add one, the dictionary is at the top of ErrorAnalysis.py.
+Feel free to make a pull request.

 ExperimentData.csv should be formatted with the first line being column headers, with either
   1) No tag : These columns will be copied as is into the output tables
   2) "\[ColumnName]\_T\[N]" Where ColumnName is the name of the column, with no spaces, and N is a natural number: